divnix/digga/doc/api-reference.md

 ## self
-The flake to create the devos outputs for
+The flake to create the DevOS outputs for

 *_Type_*:
 nix flake